andrewmcodes/rails_tailwind/README.md

 rails db:create
 ```

-This will create a new Rails project for you with webpack and postgres configured for you and create our databases.
+This will create a new Rails project for you with webpack and Postgres configured for you and create our databases.
 We will not use coffeescript, which is why we add the `--skip-coffee` flag.
 You can also ommit the `-d postgresql` flag if you like, but if you want to deploy to something like Heroku, I would recommend adding it.
+If you keep the Postgres flag, make sure you have Postgres install and it is running.
+You can install Postgres on macOS by running `brew install postgresql && brew services start postgresql`

 ## Running Rails and Webpack